ember-learn/guides-source/guides/release/upgrading/editions.md

 }
 ```

+You might notice that the import comes from a package named `@glimmer`, not `@ember`.
+Behind the scenes, Ember's rendering engine comes from Glimmer, and now the Components do too, however, you don't need to worry about learning Glimmer separately.

+### Benefits of Components in Octane

+Components imported from `'@glimmer/component'` have a some huge benefits

+- These new components give you all the benefits described in Native Classes above
-Glimmer components don't extend from `EmberObject` at all, which means that they
+- They don't extend from `EmberObject` at all, which means that they
-don't have any of the standard `EmberObject` APIs, such as `reopenClass`,
+don't need `EmberObject` APIs, such as `reopenClass`,
-`extend`, and they do _not_ support Ember mixins.
-It also means you can safely
-use `constructor` for all setup code.
+`extend`.
+You can safely use `constructor` for all setup code.
+- Lifecycle hooks are greatly simplified and easier to use
+- They don't have that wrapping HTML element that got in the way of CSS styling and layout
+- Bindings are one-way, so there can be no unintended side effects of changing an argument's value

+### Getting used to Components in Octane

 #### Lifecycle and Properties